S3 method for class 'rma.uni'

 Note

 Model fitting is done via numerical optimization over the model parameters.
 By default, optim with method "BFGS" is used for the optimization.
 One can also chose a different optimizer from optim via the control argument (e.g., control=list(optimizer="Nelder-Mead")).
-Besides one of the methods from optim, one can also choose the quasi-Newton algorithm in nlminb, one of the optimizers from the minqa package (i.e., uobyqa, newuoa, or bobyqa), one of the (derivative-free) algorithms from the nloptr package, the Newton-type algorithm implemented in nlm, the various algorithms implemented in the dfoptim package (hjk for the Hooke-Jeeves, nmk for the Nelder-Mead, and mads for the Mesh Adaptive Direct Searches algorithm), the quasi-Newton type optimizers ucminf and lbfgsb3c and the subspace-searching simplex algorithm subplex from the packages of the same name, the Barzilai-Borwein gradient decent method implemented in BBoptim, or the parallelized version of the L-BFGS-B algorithm implemented in optimParallel from the package of the same name.
+Besides one of the methods from optim, one can also choose the quasi-Newton algorithm in nlminb, one of the optimizers from the minqa package (i.e., uobyqa, newuoa, or bobyqa), one of the (derivative-free) algorithms from the nloptr package, the Newton-type algorithm implemented in nlm, the various algorithms implemented in the dfoptim package (hjk for the Hooke-Jeeves, nmk for the Nelder-Mead, and mads for the Mesh Adaptive Direct Searches algorithm), the quasi-Newton type optimizers ucminf and lbfgsb3c and the subspace-searching simplex algorithm subplex from the packages of the same name, the Barzilai-Borwein gradient decent method implemented in BBoptim, the Rcgmin and Rvmmin optimizers, or the parallelized version of the L-BFGS-B algorithm implemented in optimParallel from the package of the same name.

 The optimizer name must be given as a character string (i.e., in quotes).
 Additional control parameters can be specified via the control argument (e.g., control=list(maxit=1000, reltol=1e-8)).
 For nloptr, the default is to use the BOBYQA implementation from that package with a relative convergence criterion of 1e-8 on the function value (i.e., log-likelihood), but this can be changed via the algorithm and ftop_rel arguments (e.g., control=list(optimizer="nloptr", algorithm="NLOPT_LN_SBPLX", ftol_rel=1e-6)).
 For optimParallel, the control argument ncpus can be used to specify the number of cores to use for the parallelization (e.g., control=list(optimizer="optimParallel", ncpus=2)).
 With parallel::detectCores(), one can check on the number of available cores on the local machine.